bogoli/-folio/_posts/2018-09-06-announcing-jupyter-in-triangle.markdown

 ### How can I be a part of it?

-If you are interested in being a part of the event, there are several opportunities for you.
-You can choose to [submit a proposal](https://goo.gl/forms/zhOMTTAUmUQFRyHA3) by September 28, 2018 for either a 25 minute talk, 5 minute talk, or a birds of a feather session on a Jupyter-related topic that you think attendees would be interested in hearing about or discussing.
+If you are interested in presenting or leading a discussion at the event, please [submit a proposal](https://goo.gl/forms/zhOMTTAUmUQFRyHA3) by September 28, 2018 for any of the following timeslots:

+1. A 25 minute talk
+2. A 5 minute talk
+2. A birds of a feather session

+Any Jupyter-related topic you think would be of interest to attendees will be of interest to us!

 ### How can my organization be a part of it?

 If your organization is a fan of the Jupyter Project and would like to give back to the community, we are looking for contributors and sponsors.
-If you are interested, please post the [Google Group](https://groups.google.com/forum/#!forum/trianglejupyter) for further information.
+If you are interested, please post to the [Google Group](https://groups.google.com/forum/#!forum/trianglejupyter) for further information.

 ### Who will be speaking?